Hedonisia Community Guidelines on Dating & Sexual Harassment

-- Mojo - the Community Director: As the founder of an Eco-feminist community, Mojo follows a higher standard than any other community member.
-As a cis gender male in a position of authority he is well aware that his actions are under greater scrutiny than others.
-As the male owner of an eco-feminist community, he deliberately takes a background role to support female leadership in the community.
-As someone who practices Ethical Non-Monogamy, he may flirt but will not initiate any intimacy with a female unless she makes the first move!
-In fact, for much of the year Mojo does not live in Hawaii.
-He resides at the Hedonisia Portland Micro-Community, directing Hedonisia Hawaii from behind the scenes.
+- Community Director: As the male founder and director of an eco-feminist community, Mojo holds himself to a higher standard than any other community member.
+Despite his position of authority, he deliberately takes a background role to support female leadership in the community.
+In fact, for much of the year, Mojo does not even live in Hawaii!
+He resides at the Hedonisia Portland Micro-Community, directing Hedonisia from behind the scenes.

-- Clear Communication.
-The easiest way to avoid sexual harassment is clear communication.
+- Clear Communication – No & Yes!
+An easy way to avoid sexual harassment is clear communication.
 If anyone at Hedonisia steps over your personal boundaries tell them!
 If they persist, notify an Intern or the Director immediately.
 However, if you like someone tell them too!
-One of the biggest confusions in cases of sexual harassment against women is that men often don't know whether a female likes them or not!
+One of the biggest confusions in cases of sexual harassment against women is that men often don’t know whether a female likes them or not!

-- Overnight Visitors: Unlike other communities, we allow community members to invite a friend or lover from "off property" to sleep in their space.
+- Overnight Visitors: We allow community members to invite a friend or lover from “off property” to sleep in their space.
 Overnight visitors pay a Discount Rate of $20 per night if they sleep in the same space as their host who is also responsible for their behavior while on the property.
 They also must sign the Registration form with their ID.
-If lovers become closer and decide to live together then they may interview to be a Volunteer or Intern.
+If lovers become closer and decide to live together then they may interview to make a custom arrangement for visits.
 Or they can continue to pay the discount rate.